 “Turquoise water, pristine beaches, blue skies, fresh air, electrifying atmosphere, warm and friendly people, excellent night life, amazing restaurants & pubs, magnificent architectures, best spas, forest, mountains and what not…Well Bali is a complete package in itself.”

-Last year, I took 8 days long trip to Bali and believe me, 8 days seemed so less to explore this wonderful destination.
+Last year, we took 8 days long trip to Bali and believe me, 8 days seemed so less to explore this wonderful destination.
 With many places yet to visit, I don’t mind visiting this beautiful Island again and again!

 During our vacation we stayed at a hotel in Seminyak square, one of the most happening places in town, full of shops, restaurants, lively music and spas.
 Many of the beaches are walking distance from Seminayak square.
 We mostly choose to walk to the near by beaches to explore local area and also to save money as our trip was planned on a shoestring budget.